AWS GuardDuty

 4. Create an IAM Policy and User for HTTP requests from Rapid7.

-1. From the AWS Management Console, go to GuardDuty > enable Guardduty.
-For more information see detailed documentation here: https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_settingup.html.
+From the AWS Management Console, go to GuardDuty > Enable GuardDuty.
+For detailed instructions, see the AWS documentation.

-1. Go to Key Management Service > Create a key.
-For more information see detailed documentation here: https://docs.aws.amazon.com/kms/.
+Go to Key Management Service > Create a key.
+For detailed instructions, see the AWS documentation.

-This SQS queue will be used by AWS Guardduty to communicate with InsightIDR.
-GuardDuty will send data to, and from it, and InsightIDR will read and remove messages once they are processed, as it polls periodically.
+The SQS queue allows AWS GuardDuty to send data to and from InsightIDR, which will read and remove messages once they are processed, as it polls periodically.

-• Store the queue url in a secure place for later use when configuring the GuardDuty event source in InsightIDR.
+Store the queue URL in a secure place for later use when configuring the AWS GuardDuty event source in InsightIDR.

 2. Add this to the JSON of the policy: